-Inter – integrated circuit (I2C) simplifies the hardware part of electronic devices.
+Inter–integrated circuit (I2C) simplifies the hardware part of electronic devices.
 It consists of only 2 wires.
 One is used for clock synchronization, the other one is for data transfer purposes.
-On each I2C bus you will find one master and multiple slaves.
+On each I2C bus, you will find one master and multiple slaves.
 Most I2C busses work on frequencies up to 100 kHz, which can go higher if needed.
 I2C mostly uses 7-bit addresses which are actually 8-bit because the first bit describes whether the Master is reading or writing to the slave address.
-Mega 1 has the ability of decoding 8 I2C busses.
+Mega 1 has the ability to decode 8 I2C buses.
 Each bus can hold up to 128 devices, therefore the PoScopeMega1 can connect up to 1024 devices.
-This tutorial will explain the process of decoding I2C protocol with PoScopeMega1.
+This tutorial will explain the process of decoding the I2C protocol with PoScopeMega1.

 *Decoding of UART, SPI, 1-WIRE will be available soon as a free upgrade.

 To see how I2C decoder works, you can use our PoKeys controller, connect it to the PoSensors board and tap into the clock and data lines of i2c bus.
 They can be connected to any input of the logic analyzer port.
 Pokeys Controllers.

 To decode an I2C protocol with PoScopeMega1 open the PoScope 4 application.
 With PoScopeMega1 set to digital mode and the logic analyzer display open, click the Analyze button.
 In order to assure quality measurements, note that the sampling rate has to be higher than the signal frequency/bus clock rate.
 I2C is by default 100kBits/s (different speeds are supported) so we suggest you to set up the sampling frequency to 500kS/s and set PoScope4 for capturing.
 After a second or so (so the buffers will be full) press Analyze button to switch to analyze.